DiegoGonzalezCruz/nisa-mkt/memory-bank/activeContext.md

 # Active Context: Nisa Marketing Website

-## Current Focus: Pilot Application Form Submission
+## Current Focus: API Development

-The immediate goal is to implement the backend functionality for the "Join the Pilot" application form.
-This involves extracting the form submission logic from the frontend, creating a dedicated API endpoint to handle it, and ensuring the data is securely and reliably passed to the Nisa intake service.
+The current focus is on building out the API functionality for the marketing website.
+This includes handling form submissions and providing a health check endpoint for monitoring.

 ## Key Tasks:

 1.  **Create the API Endpoint:** Develop a serverless function at `api/pilot/submit` to process the form data.
+(Completed)
 2.  **Adapt the Logic:** Convert the provided Next.js example code to a format compatible with a standard Node.js serverless environment.
+(Completed)
 3.  **Integrate with Frontend:** Update the `JoinPilotModal.tsx` component to send the form data to the new API endpoint.
+(Completed)
 4.  **Configure Local Development:** Set up a proxy in `vite.config.ts` to allow the frontend to communicate with the local serverless function.
+(Completed)
+5.  **Create Health Check Endpoint:** Add a `/api/health` endpoint to confirm the API is operational.
+(Completed)

 ## Decisions and Considerations: